-For the 2011-2012 fiscal year, contracts have been signed with all of our unions.
+For the 2012-2013 fiscal year, contracts have been signed with all but two of our unions.
 Unions include: the Lincoln Police Union (LPU) representing police officers; the International Association of Firefighters (IAF) representing firefighters, the Amalgamated Transit Union (ATU) representing transit workers, the Public Association of Government Employees (PAGE) representing labor, trades, and clerical personnel, the City Employees Association (CEA) representing supervisory, highly technical, and professional personnel, and the Lincoln M Class Employees Association (LMCEA) representing upper management, administration and professional personnel.
-All contracts expire at the end of August, 2012.
+The ATU and IAF contracts are awaiting City offers and expected to be finalized soon.
+The ATU contract will likely expire at the end of August, 2013.
+All other contracts will expire at the end of August, 2014.